Zobeewan/emergent-quantum-statistics/README.md

 ### 2️⃣ Emergent Pauli-Like Exclusion (1D)

-- Principle
+**Objective:**

-   This simulation investigates whether fermionic-like exclusion effects can emerge dynamically from a purely local pilot-wave model, without imposing antisymmetry, exchange rules, or quantum statistics by hand.
+This simulation investigates whether fermionic-like exclusion effects can emerge dynamically from a purely local pilot-wave dynamics, without imposing antisymmetry, exchange rules, or quantum statistics by hand.

 The model extends a previously validated single-particle framework demonstrating dynamical convergence toward the Born rule (ρ ≈ |ψ|²).
 Here, the focus is placed on two-particle correlations.

-- Physical Model
+**Physical Model**

-   Each particle continuously emits and interacts with its own complex guiding field ψ₁(x,t), ψ₂(x,t).
-Particle dynamics is governed by the phase gradient of an effective guiding field constructed from the sum of these individual fields.
+- Each particle continuously emits and interacts with its own complex guiding field ψ₁(x,t), ψ₂(x,t).
+- Particles dynamics is governed by the phase gradient of an effective guiding field constructed from the sum of these individual fields.

-- Key assumptions
+**Key assumptions**

-    - No antisymmetrization of trajectories
+- ❌ No antisymmetrization of trajectories
-    - No explicit exclusion principle
+- ❌ No explicit exclusion principle
-    - No fermionic statistics imposed
+- ❌ No fermionic statistics imposed

-   Only local field–particle coupling and stochastic diffusion are included.
+- ✅ Only local field–particle coupling and stochastic diffusion are included.

-- Key Result

-   Despite the absence of any imposed exclusion rule, ensemble-averaged statistics reveal:
+**Key Result**

+Ensemble-averaged statistics reveal:
 - A depletion of the pair correlation function at short distances: g(r) << 1
 - A correlation hole analogous to the Fermi hole
 - A suppression of joint configurations along x₁ = x₂
-    - Single particles statistical distribution ρ(x) dynamically conforms to the shape of the spread wave packet |ψ|².
+- Single-particle densities still obey ρ ≈ |ψ|²

 These results suggest that Pauli-like exclusion may emerge as a consequence of local pilot-wave dynamics, rather than as a fundamental postulate.

 📁 Script: `src/simulation_1d_pauli.py`

 ⏱ Runtime: ~10–50 minutes (depending on params and CPU cores).

 ----------